rortizmerino/GenomicsWorkshop/README.md

 #### Authorship

 This course was originaly designed by the Carpentries, and it was further developed and delivered by Marcel van den Broek and Raúl A. Ortiz-Merino.
+It also builds on developments made by Manuel Garcia Alvarez and Giordano Lipari.

 #### Distribution